 Examples of whistleblowing:

-Andrew worked for a mayor retail company.
+Andrew worked for a major retail company.
 He noticed senior colleagues were not correctly recording the stock and were taking items.
 He had good reason to believe they were then taking these items and selling them for personal profit.

 Whilst what was happening was wrong, Andrew was reluctant to say anything.
 The people carrying out the theft were his seniors and they were threatening and aggressive towards staff.
 The atmosphere at work was unpleasant but Andrew knew he and could lose his job if he said anything.
 And worse than that they knew where he lived.
 Andrew was scared they would target him outside of work and make his life difficult.

-Reporting to your line Manager
+Reporting to your line manager

 Joanne started a new job at a large restaurant chain.
-She was trained on how to prepare food hygienically and to avoid cross contamination.
+She was trained on how to prepare food hygienically and to avoid cross-contamination.

 Once Joanne was left with her co-workers she witnessed raw meats being prepared on chopping boards also used for cooked produce.
 She also saw meats regularly prepared on the same surfaces as vegetarian produce.
 Whilst she liked her new colleagues and did not want to be seen as a ‘snitch’ Joanne was very concerned by what she saw and the potential food poisoning threat it posed to the consumers.

-Eventually Joanne reported her concerns to her line manager.
+Eventually, Joanne reported her concerns to her line manager.
 The line manager kept Joanne’s identity confidential and reviewed CCTV from the kitchen.
 The CCTV confirmed Joanne’s concern.
 All staff were given renewed training and warned there would be regular spot testing carried out.
 Failure to comply with hygiene requirements would result in disciplinary action.

 There are many other examples of whistleblowing.
 These examples give an idea of how it could impact you and your organisation.
 Your organisation should have a whistleblower policy that will outline a whistleblower procedure to follow if you suspect wrongdoing.